History of The Musical Stage

 A Golden Age

-The1920s were Broadway's busiest decade, with as many as fifty new musicals opening in a single season.
-Record numbers of people forked over up to $3.50 a seat.
-With so much demand, it was a time of extraordinary artistic development in the musical theatre.
+The 1920s proved to be the busiest decade Broadway would ever know, with as many as fifty new musicals opening in a single season.
+With employment rates running high and incomes on the increase, record numbers of people forked over up to $3.50 a seat.
+But it wasn't all mindless fun.
+With so much demand for entertainment, these years were a time of extraordinary artistic development in the musical theatre.

 In 1924, ASCAP (co-founded by Herbert, Cohan, Berlin, Kern and others) won a long battle to give American composers creative control over their stage scores.
 As unauthorized interpolations by other composers became a thing of the past, the musical began to grow in surprising ways.
 Several historians suggest that a "golden age" of the American musical began in September 1925, when four hits opened within a space of seven days